Does not apply to sports. Team sports

 Answers

-I. Test items
+I. Test tasks

 Correct answer